Skip to main content

 Citizen-facing tools

-Portals, dashboards, and search tools that make public services easier to use, built around how residents actually behave, not how agencies assume they do.
-Fast load times, plain language, and mobile-first — because a resident who can't find their permit status calls the front desk instead.
+Portals, dashboards, and search tools that make public services easier to use, built around how residents actually behave.
+Fast load times, plain language, and mobile-first design, because a resident who can't find their permit status calls the front desk instead.

 Example: City of Campbell Portal